Ruddle/Fomos/README.md

 pub extern "C" fn
 ```

-In Fomos, an app is really just a function.
+In Fomos, an app is really just a **function**.
 There is nothing else !
 This is a **huge** claim.
 An executable for a Unix or Windows OS is extremely complex compared to a freestanding function.

+`<rant>`

 It is out a frustration for all my Glibc problems during day job dev on linux that I chose to try this approach.